-In order to request a formal hearing, the complainant must personally present a grievance orally or in writing to the resident's housing office within 10 (ten) business days from his or her receipt of the Notice of Summary of Discussion from the informal settlement of grievance meeting, if one was held.
-If the request for a formal hearing is received more than 10 business days after the resident receives the Notice of Summary of Discussion, he or she must provide good cause for the late submission (e.g. medical emergency).
+In order to request a formal hearing, the complainant must personally present a grievance orally or in writing to the resident's housing office within 10 (ten) business days from their receipt of the Notice of Summary of Discussion from the informal settlement of grievance meeting, if one was held.
+If the request for a formal hearing is received more than ten (10) business days after the resident receives the Notice of Summary of Discussion, they must provide good cause for the late submission (e.g. medical emergency).
 The written request shall specify: